 Sipi Widows’ Group

-The Sipi widow’s group is an organization around Mt.
-Elgon that supports and focuses on the well being of the women that live around Mt.
+The Sipi Widow’s group is an organization around Mt.
+Elgon that supports and focuses on the well-being of the women who live around Mt.
 Elgon.
-These will take you on a guided nature walk to the to the coffee growing shambas where you will learn about the Arabica coffee grown in Uganda and these will demonstrate to you on how to plants, pick, grind, store and wash the coffee.
-They will tell you more about the lives of the Sabiny people and teach you how to weave baskets and preparing African local meals/ dishes.
-After this, you can transfer to the craft shop where you will admire and buy some handmade crafts to take back home as souvenir for memories about your visit.
-Proceeds attained from the experience are gathered so as to support the local people and eradicate them on the disadvantages’ of circumcising the young girls/ females in the community.
+These will take you on a guided nature walk to the coffee-growing shambas where you will learn about the Arabica coffee grown in Uganda and these will demonstrate to you how to plant, pick, grind, store and wash the coffee.
+They will tell you more about the lives of the Sabiny people and teach you how to weave baskets and prepare African local meals/ dishes.
+After this, you can transfer to the craft shop where you will admire and buy some handmade crafts to take back home as souvenirs for memories of your visit.
+Proceeds attained from the experience are gathered so as to support the local people and eradicate the disadvantages’ of circumcising the young girls/ females in the community.

 • Budadiri Community Walks Ecotourism Experience